mandele1999/student_data/docs/data_catalog.md

 - Ethnicity: The ethnicity of the students, coded as follows:

 0: Caucasian

 1: African American

 2: Asian

 3: Other

+### ParentalEducation:
-- ParentalEducation: The education level of the parents, coded as follows:
+The education level of the parents, is coded as follows:

 0: None

 1: High School

 2: Some College

 3: Bachelor's

 4: Higher

 ### Study Habits